Ben-Beattie/BenBeattie_DataScience_Portfolio/README.md

 # Ben Beattie Data Science Portfolio
-Ben Beattie data science portfolio
+My Name is Ben Beattie and I am a current second year data science student at RMIT in Melbourne.
+This GitHub reposiitory contains my Data science projects which I have completed.